 It shall be developed in collaboration with the enrolled individual and use person centered language.

-Treatment Plan Reviews shall occur at a minimum of every twelve months.
+Treatment plan reviews shall occur at a minimum of every twelve months.
 Such reviews shall occur more frequently based upon the needs of the enrolled individual and when clinically indicated.
 A review of treatment goals shall occur following significant events, including but not limited to: hospitalization, identification of the need for additional services, an increase in intensity or frequency of service, or when goals have been achieved or are no longer applicable.
 The annual review of all treatment plan goals shall be documented in a single place in the enrolled individual’s record.

-Treatment Plan Reviews are collaborative and shall include all staff working on active goals on the plan, staff on the multidisciplinary team when practical and the enrolled individual.
+Treatment plan reviews are collaborative and shall include all staff working on active goals on the plan, staff on the multidisciplinary team when practical and the enrolled individual.
 The enrolled individual’s caregiver(s) and or family should be included when clinically indicated.

-The status of treatment goals shall be updated throughout treatment but must be minimally updated during the twelve-month Treatment Plan Review (e.g. goals marked as discontinued, achieved, or continued/updated).
+The status of treatment goals shall be updated throughout treatment but must be minimally updated during the twelve-month treatment plan review (e.g. goals marked as discontinued, achieved, or continued/updated).
 Goals shall not be deleted but may be marked or given an inactive status.

-When changes to the Treatment Plan are prompted by reasons other than those identified in this paragraph, such updates may be documented in the service progress notes.
+When changes to the treatment plan are prompted by reasons other than those identified in this paragraph, such updates may be documented in the service progress notes.

 All individuals will be provided with the opportunity to develop wellness or crisis plans, including Psychiatric Advance Directives, to identify the preferences of the person in the event of psychiatric or substance use crisis based on their assessed level of need.